-You should plan to invest 5-25% of your revenue on marketing, depending on if you want to sustain or grow.
-Learn why from the experts at a top 3% digital marketing agency.
+You should plan to invest between 5% and 20% of your revenue on marketing, depending on whether you want to sustain or grow.
+Learn why from top digital marketing agency experts.

 1. Business goals